 - Pexels: Free photos and videos from around the world.

-- Distil: 10 new high quality videos for commercial use every 10 days, delivered to your inbox.
+- Distil: 10 new HD videos for commercial use every 10 days, delivered to your inbox.

 - Pixabay: Tons of vibrant videos, photos, and animations you can use.